About the Tibetan Studies Collection

 In 1998, at the urging of the Chinese Studies Librarian, a new line for Tibetan-language materials was approved for the C.V.
 Starr East Asian Library, and Columbia University now holds the most extensive academic research library collection outside of China.
 With nearly 15,000 volumes of Tibetan-language print materials, subscription to 12,000 electronic volumes via the Tibetan Buddhist Resource Center (TBRC) Core Text Collections, and important archival collections, the Tibetan Studies Collection actively serves the faculty and students of Columbia University, and elsewhere.
 In particular, our collection seeks to support the academic offerings of the Department of East Asian Languages and Cultures, the initiatves of the Modern Tibetan Studies Program of the Weatherhead East Asian Institute, under the leadership of Dr. Robert Barnett, and the continued development of classical Tibetan religious studies centered in the Religion Department.

-Columbia made another significant step when in 2006, with funds from a donor in Hong Kong, a four-year full-time librarian position was established.
-The position has since been supported by the Henry Luce Foundation, and Columbia University is arguably the only university in North America with a full-time professional librarian fully dedicated to Tibetan collection, cataloging and reference at an academic institution.
+With funds from a donor in Hong Kong, Columbia then opened a full-time librarian position, which is now supported by the Henry Luce Foundation.
+Columbia University is arguably the only university in North America with a full-time professional librarian fully dedicated to Tibetan collection, cataloging and reference at an academic institution.
 Dr. Lauran Hartley has worked in this position since 2007 to continue building the depth and breadth of Columbia's Tibetan Studies Collection, to serve as reference for faculty and students at Columbia and elsewhere, and to contribute records in WorldCat for Tibetan materials acquired outside of the SACAP program.

 COLLECTION SCOPE AND STRENGTHS